AJ-bitsH/Portfolio/README.md

 # Portfolio

-Source code for bulding a presonal website in Flutter, hosted by Firebase
+Source code for bulding a personal website in Flutter, hosted by Firebase

 ## Getting Started